Ncnchiche/mySubscription/README.md

 This is a Flask Application Where Users can keep Track of their diffrent subscriptions and organize them in certain categories

+A Dashboard which includes
+-A List of subscriptions
+-A graph that addes the total of each category